Assignments and Grading

 After five plus years teaching, I know it is important for students to get good practice researching, writing, and editing.
-So I usually require a paper during the course, and I have developed resources for students for that process.
+So I usually require a paper during the course, and I have developed resources for students and a phased process.

-I tailor the requirements of each course and expectation according to the school level (undergraduate, graduate, law school)
+I tailor the requirements and expectations according to the school level (undergraduate, graduate, law school).

 Paper related assignments

 I have had students at all levels (even law school students) tell me they have never done an outline, and that they don't know what that entails.
 Others have foundational questions or needs on writing.